michaelzhang4/local_client_server/README.md

-# Local client server program in C
+# Local client server program

-Program I made that allows communication over sockets using linux socket libraries in C.
+A program I made that allows online text chatting in the terminal.
+The communication happens over sockets and was made using the linux socket libraries in C.

 ## Installation